franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 </div>

 ### F1 Design VS Ref Design
-Upon testing the Single Cycle design on Reference program, the design is modified to accomodate the F1 program as explained above.
+Having tested the Single Cycle design on Reference program, the design is modified to accomodate the F1 program as explained above.
 There are a few points that differs F1 design from Ref Design.

 #### 1. Data Memory
 The Reference Program utilizes `load` and `store` instructions such as `LW` and `SB`.
 However, the F1 design omits these instructions, resulting in no data being written to or read from the Data Memory.